Introduction

 I A Public Figure’s Sexual Activity in a Brothel?

-There are some cases that support such a view that equitable confidentiality should protect sexual privacy, such as Giller v Procopets, and Wilson v Feguson.
-[11] But there is also an extreme situation about ‘’transitory’’ sexual activity in a brothel, for example, Theakston v MGN Ltd.
+Some cases support the view that equitable confidentiality should protect sexual privacy, such as Giller v Procopets, and Wilson v Feguson.
+[11] But an extreme situation involves ‘’transitory’’ sexual activity in a brothel, for example, Theakston v MGN Ltd.

-We usually would not care if our neighbor visits the brothel, nor would the media, unless our neighbor is a household name.
-As the fundamental human rights, in any usual situation, ordinary people’s privacy is protected by Article 12 of the Universal Declaration of Human Rights: ‘’No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
+We usually wouldn’t care if our neighbor visits a brothel, nor would the media, unless our neighbor is a household name.
+As fundamental human rights, ordinary people’s privacy is protected by Article 12 of the Universal Declaration of Human Rights: ‘’No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to the protection of the law against such interference or attacks.’’
-[12] Sexual privacy is supposed to be one of them.
+[12] Sexual privacy is supposed to be included.

-But a public figure has his or her ‘’double identity’’, the scope of confidentiality may not cover all of his or her privacy.
-In a case like Theakston v MGN Ltd, the claimant might not be entitled to the protection of confidentiality regarding the fact, which was not worthy of protection as the court found the public interest does exist (for the reason as a role model, etc).
-[13] However, the court found the photograph represented a ‘’intrusive’’ element into the claimant’s privacy therefore the competing interest such as the right to the freedom of expression could not outweigh the predictable damage to the claimant’s privacy.
+However, a public figure has a ‘’double identity’’, and the scope of confidentiality may not cover all aspects of their privacy.
+In a case like Theakston v MGN Ltd, the claimant might not be entitled to confidentiality protection regarding certain facts, as the court found a public interest exists (due to being a role model, etc).
+[13] However, the court found the photograph represented an ‘’intrusive’’ element into the claimant’s privacy; therefore, competing interest such as the right to freedom of expression could not outweigh the predictable damage to the claimant’s privacy.
 [14]

-That also raises another question – if some parts of the sexual relationship have to be revealed or disclosed due to the ‘’public interest’’, would the law of confidentiality merely allow ‘’the disclosure of the existence of sexual relationships’’ or ‘’the details of that relationship’’ in question?
+This raises another question: if some parts of a sexual relationship must be revealed due to ‘’public interest’’, does the law of confidentiality merely allow ‘’the disclosure of the existence of sexual relationships’’ or ‘’the details of that relationship’’ in question?
 [15]

-Such a question shows how the court can draw a fine line around the scope of confidentiality protecting privacy.
-The claimant’s social status as a successful and public figure, close to a moral model initially portrayed by the employer BBC, is not protected by the equity’s confidentiality, [16] because by choosing this career, he has somehow compromised his certain privacy that ‘’his actions will be more closely scrutinized by the media’’.
+This question highlights how the court can draw a fine line around the scope of confidentiality protecting privacy.
+The claimant’s social status as a successful and public figure, close to a moral model portrayed by the employer BBC, is not protected by the equity’s confidentiality, [16] because by choosing this career, he has somehow compromised certain aspects of his privacy that ‘’his actions will be more closely scrutinized by the media’’.
 [17] However, although the more one seeks publicity the more intrusion into the privacy one may invite, [18] it still does not mean the intrusion can be unlimited simply because he or she is a public figure.

 Public interest plays a key and subtle role in such cases.
 In a world where voyeurism is enhanced by the media, it is vital to distinguish public interest from public curiosity when extending equitable protection to privacy.